-A member of staff always has the right to report a concern to the Local Authority Designated Officer (LADO) where they have concerns about a member of staff in relation to safeguarding/child protection.
-Her name is Rebecca Paradise.
-She is available at 023 9288 2500 or email LADO@portsmouthcc.gov.uk.
+A member of staff always has the right to report a concern to the Local Authority Designated Officer

+(LADO) where they have concerns about a member of staff in relation to safeguarding/child protection.
+They are available at 023 9288 2500 or email LADO@portsmouthcc.gov.uk.